Shuishui Kiln

 Nantou Attractions

-Se Shui Kiln is renowned for its use of white clay and brick-built kilns.
-The "white clay" is a rare, high-quality clay that is particularly suitable for pottery making.
-In the past, there was a kiln called "Hui Zai Kiln" in Se Shui that produced daily-use pottery, but it ceased operations after the advent of plastic products.
-After the 921 Earthquake, residents, with the assistance of the National Taiwan Craft Research and Development Institute, established a community pottery classroom and rebuilt the "Se Shui Kiln."
-Although it has not yet fully regained the scale of the "Hui Zai Kiln," "Se Shui Kiln" has now become a popular leisure destination for pottery enthusiasts.
-The pottery fired at Se Shui Kiln is completely unglazed.
-Because it is unglazed, the unique appearance of the pottery is created by the oxidation ash produced when the wood fuel is completely burned, making each piece unique and distinctive.
-Besides the beauty of the ash deposit from the wood-fired kiln, the high-quality clay also provides a rich variation in color, rivaling glazed pottery.
-Visitors can enjoy the fun of DIY pottery in the quaint pottery classroom, crafting their own unique pieces of ceramic art.
+Se Shui Kiln is known for its white clay and brick-built wood-fired kiln.
+The "white clay" is a rare, high-quality clay that is particularly suitable for pottery production.
+In the early days, there was a kiln called "Hui Zi Kiln" that produced daily-use ceramics, but it ceased operations after plastic products emerged.
+After the 921 Earthquake, residents, with the assistance of the National Taiwan Craft Research and Development Institute, established a community pottery classroom and rebuilt "Se Shui Kiln."
+Although it cannot fully replicate the scale of the former "Hui Zi Kiln," "Se Shui Kiln" has now become a popular leisure destination for pottery enthusiasts.
+The pottery produced by Se Shui Kiln is entirely unglazed, and instead utilizes the oxidation ash produced from burning wood, giving the ceramics a diverse and unique appearance.
+Each finished piece is one of a kind, showcasing distinctive features; in addition to the beauty of the ash fall from wood-fired ceramics, the high-quality clay also lends a rich variability in color, rivaling even that of glazed pottery.
+Visitors can enjoy the fun of DIY pottery in the quaint pottery classroom and create their own unique ceramic art.

 Recommended Hotel Bookings